dugganbt/FigureOneLab_BTD/README.md

 ## Conclusion
-Using scRNA-seq and available data of treatment outcomes _in vitro_ and in patients, we can gain insights into operational expression patterns that characterize responsive cancer cell types to both Bevacizumab and Trastuzumab.
+Using scRNA-seq and available data of treatment outcomes _in vitro_ and in patients, we can gain insights into operational expression patterns that characterize cancers responsive to both Bevacizumab and Trastuzumab.
 We can then use this information to try to identify similar patterns in other cancer types and propose/predict potential treatment outcomes using these therapies.
 Throughout the study, we will also address potential limitations of merely assessing mRNA in isolation, which likely does not capture the full biological complexity, as well as the use of cell lines whose phenotype could differ from the _in vivo_ disease phenotype.

 ### References